bertreb/pimatic-smartmeter-stats/README.md

 On init of the plugin the first readout is based on the time left till the next full hour, day(00:00), week (monday) or month (1ste).

+For longterm usage of the values, a log can be enabled.
+The log will add at the start of every hour or day (selected in config) the values for that passed hour or day.
+To make the log standalone usable, a timestamp is added.

+The hourly/daily data is added as a JSON record.
+The logfile is made compact and readable with one daily data row per day.
+The logfile is available in a directory called 'smartmeter-data', located in the pimatic home directory of the computer running Pimatic (mostly ../pimatic-app).
+The log will have the name 'device-name'-data.json.

 The plugin is in development.
 Please backup Pimatic before you are using it!